smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  2 | Peach |  2 | Peach |

 ---------------------------------------------------------------------------------
 `ORACLE` supports the NATURAL JOIN syntax.
-I classify the natural join as a mathmatical join as it was first conceived by E.F.
+I classify the natural join as a mathematical join as it was first conceived by E.F.
 Codd in his Relational Algebra model.
 I cover natural joins in a separate document and why they should be considered bad practice to use.

-The use of an asterisk in the SELECT statment is mandatory and the outuput does not show duplicate column names.
+The use of an asterisk in the SELECT statement is mandatory and the output does not show duplicate column names.
 This query is the same as an equi-join on the ID, Fruit and Quantity columns between Table A and Table B.

 ```sql
 SELECT  *